 April showers may be over.
-But it’s still raining questions here at ALAN, where we’ve just put the finishing touches on our latest “Test Your Disaster Readiness” challenge.
-So put on your thinking caps, get out your pretend buzzers and “wet’s” see how much you really know about flood preparation and safety.
+But it’s still raining questions here at ALAN, where we’ve just put the finishing touches on our latest “Test Your Disaster Logistics Readiness” challenge.
+So put on your thinking caps, get out your pretend buzzers and let’s see how much you really know about the logistical side of flood preparation.

 1. How many U.S. counties have experienced at least one flood since 1998?